 Less desktop overhead

-Contractors can review drawings in a browser workspace instead of building every markup process around a heavyweight desktop install.
+Contractors can review drawings in a browser workspace instead of building every markup process around a heavyweight desktop install — the core case for a Bluebeam alternative.

 ContractorCounter keeps the markup work contractors use every day close at hand: annotations, calibrated measurement, counts, stamps, review comments, and PDF exports.

-Contractors can review drawings in a browser workspace instead of building every markup process around a heavyweight desktop install.
+Contractors can review drawings in a browser workspace instead of building every markup process around a heavyweight desktop install — the core case for a Bluebeam alternative.

 Clarify scope, mark issues, measure, and count before the pricing step.
 That keeps the drawing review phase cleaner.